amiller/dstack-tutorial/README.md

 - Upgrade mechanisms must be visible on-chain
 - The verification path must be documented and accessible

 Smart contracts solved these problems through open source, verifiable builds, on-chain codehash, and transparent upgrade policies.
-TEE apps need similar patterns — but the techniques are non-obvious and scattered across documentation.
+TEE apps need similar patterns — the techniques exist in dstack but are scattered across documentation.
 This tutorial brings them together.

 ## Running Example: TEE Oracle